VK4GED RMS on HF bands in Queensland, Australia

 .
 Morse ID = on.

 .
-Availability = H24, except when testing and voice transmissions (check our VARA status on https://winlink.org/RMSChannels).
+Availability = H24, except when testing or for voice transmission nets*; before calling, please check our current VARA frequency on https://winlink.org/RMSChannels .